Tips for Travelling Solo

 Things to Have

 Prepare for the unexpected while you're away.
 While you are out exploring the world, the last thing you want to worry about is medical emergency expenses if something does happen.
-We offer travel medical insurance options like the Per Trip Plan and Annual Plan for eligible medical expenses.
+We offer travel medical insurance options like the Single Trip Plan and Annual Plan for eligible medical expenses.

 - Annual Plan: If you are a frequent traveler, you can take unlimited trips of 9, 17, 30, or 60 days during the year with the Annual Plan.
 Review the travel medical insurance page to learn more and get a quote.